realdcre/realdcre/README.md

-🔭  Currently working on: Creating a AIO-Install guide for W10 IoT Enterprise LTSC 🌱 Currently learning nothing
+🔭  Currently working on: Building a Notification-App for Android
-⚡ Top 1500 Player in Rocket League and low 5 digit in osu!
 <!--
 **realdcre/realdcre** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.